Investing

 n = Number of years

-This is simplified—it assumes a constant yield and growth rate.
-In reality, both fluctuate annually, but this model captures the core mechanic: reinvested yield adds directly to your effective annual return.
+This assumes a constant yield and growth rate.
+In reality both fluctuate, but the model captures the core mechanic: reinvested yield adds directly to your effective annual return.

-The key insight is simple: when you reinvest dividends, the yield doesn’t just pay you income—it becomes part of your compounding growth rate.
+The takeaway is simple.
+When you reinvest dividends, the yield doesn’t just pay you income.
+It becomes part of your compounding growth rate.
 A stock growing at 7% with a 3% reinvested dividend effectively compounds at 10%.
-That extra 3% doesn’t just add linearly; it compounds on itself, and the gap widens dramatically over time.
+That extra 3% doesn’t add linearly; it compounds on itself, and the gap widens dramatically over time.

-Growth by Dividend Yield: 20 and 30 Years
+Portfolio Growth by Yield: 20 and 30 Years

-How much does the dividend yield matter?
-Quite a lot over long periods.
-This table shows $10,000 growing at 7% annual price appreciation with different reinvested dividend yields:
+How much does the dividend yield actually matter?
+Quite a lot.
+This table shows $10,000 growing at 7% annual price appreciation with different reinvested yields.
+The “DRIP off” columns include price growth plus cumulative dividends received as cash.

 The Share Accumulation Effect

-One of the most tangible ways to see DRIP’s power is to track share count.
-Forget portfolio value for a moment—just look at how many shares you own.
-Starting with 100 shares of a stock priced at $50 with a 3% dividend yield:
+One of the most tangible ways to see DRIP in action is to just track share count.
+Forget portfolio value for a moment.
+Starting with 100 shares of a stock priced at $100 with a 3% dividend yield:

 YearShares OwnedAnnual DividendsNew Shares/YearQuarterly Dividend

-*Assumes constant 3% yield and $50 share price for clarity.
-In reality, rising share prices mean dividends buy fewer shares over time, but dividend per-share amounts also tend to rise.
+Assumes constant 3% yield and $100 share price for clarity.
+In reality, rising share prices mean dividends buy fewer shares over time, but dividend-per-share amounts also tend to rise.

 You started with 100 shares.
-Thirty years later, you own 243—without investing another dollar.
-Those 143 bonus shares came entirely from reinvested dividends.
-And if the share price has grown to, say, $380 over that period (roughly 7% annual appreciation), those 143 “free” shares are worth $54,340.
+Thirty years later you own 243, without investing another dollar.
+Those 143 extra shares came entirely from reinvested dividends.
+And if the share price has grown to, say, $760 over that period (roughly 7% annual appreciation), those 143 “free” shares are worth about $108,700.

-Let’s make this personal with two investors who both put $25,000 into the same broad-market index fund with a 2.5% yield and 7% average annual price growth.
+Let’s make this personal.
+Two investors both put $25,000 into the same broad-market index fund with a 2.5% yield and 7% average annual price growth.

 Maria: The Reinvestor